PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 A cell phone battery doesn’t just “die” right away.
 Most likely, it will be a very slow “death” – one that you will notice ahead of time.

 First of all, when your battery starts dying, you will notice that it no longer has the ability to stay charged for as long as it used to.
-If you’ve had the same phone for more than a year, you probably noticed that its running time was already cut down by a half.
+If you’ve had the same phone for more than a year, you probably noticed that its running time was already cut down by half.
 This happens because your battery can no longer take in the same amount of power.

-Sudden bulging of the battery or the fact that your battery is randomly getting hot (even when it is not charging) might also be a sign that it needs replacing.
+A sudden bulging of the battery or the fact that your battery is randomly getting hot (even when it is not charging) might also be a sign that it needs replacing.
 Make sure that you take your phone to a tech specialist right away so that your phone won’t suddenly catch fire.

 It will also depend on whether the battery is in-built or not.
 If it is, you might have to leave it a few days in service.
 On the other hand, if the battery can be easily removed, you might not have to part with your phone.